 Acrylic denture

-Acrylic denture consists of replacement teeth that are set in pink or gum-coloured acrylic resin.
-This type of denture covers more tissue, is a little bit thicker than the cobalt chrome denture, and is easy to fracture.
+An acrylic denture has replacement teeth set in pink or gum-coloured acrylic plastic resin.
+This type of denture is usually a bit thicker than cobalt chrome dentures and covers more of your tissue.

 Advantages: